Free Complete Works of H.P. Lovecraft for Nook and Kindle

-August 1, 2011: I’ve also created a PDF copy for people who can’t use any of the formats above.
-It’s 6x as large and (like all PDFs) doesn’t display nearly as well on e-Readers as the others.
+August 1, 2011: I've also created a PDF copy for people who can't use any of the formats above.
+It's quite large at 8MB and doesn't display nearly as well on e-Readers as the others.
 But it works for computers, probably iPad-type devices, and just hanging onto.

 I started this project because I couldn't find a free or inexpensive (or expensive) EPUB eBook of Lovecraft's complete works for my Nook.
 Many compilations or standalone stories exist, but as you can see from the table of contents list below, there are a lot of these stories and having them in individual files would be a bit of an organizational nightmare.

 The Complete Works of H.P.
 Lovecraft contains the original stories which Lovecraft wrote as an adult.
 It begins in 1917 with “The Tomb” and ends in 1935 with his last original work “The Haunter of the Dark.”
 The book is ordered chronologically by the date the story was written.
 Because Lovecraft was a terrible businessman and left no heirs to his intellectual property, all of his works are already in the public domain.
 I did not include collaborations or revisions because some of those works may still be under the co-author's copyright.
 There also left out two completely non-Weird very early stories.